 New Blue Flag beaches are being opened across the Great Lakes every year.
 Recreational water users deserve the right to proper beach access as well as water quality knowledge.
 The best thing that they can do is download the Swim Guide app to access up-to-date water quality and beach information.
 Swim Guide (www.theswimguide.org), which started with a focus on reporting daily Lake Ontario beach water quality has since grown to an online platform and mobile app used in over 6 countries, 3 languages, 7,000 beaches, with nearly 2 million all-time users.
 Swim Guide affiliates contribute data to the platform.
 They are the heart and soul of the program.
 Affiliates are non-profits, schools, business owners, and citizens who voluntarily find water quality data and put it into the hands of public by updating Swim Guide manually with test results from monitoring programs.
 In addition, nearly all of our 80 affiliates run recreational water quality monitoring programs and use Swim Guide to share their test results.

 All of this progress and success around recreational water reflects a strong desire for safe clean water.
-A recent 2016 IJC Great Lakes Poll noted that 86% of people in the Great Lakes basin feel it is important to protect the Great Lakes are available for recreational water.
+A 2016 IJC Great Lakes poll noted 86% of people in the Great Lakes basin feel it is important to protect the Great Lakes for recreational water.
 Clearly the issue is very important.

-Despite the importance of the relationship between recreational water standards and connecting people to the water, the new Ontario water quality standards are being ushered in without public input or debate.
-That is why our groups are asking the Ontario Ministry of Health and Long-Term Care to seek public input before changing the standards in place to protect health at beaches.
+Despite the importance of the relationship between recreational water guidelines and connecting people to the water, the new Ontario water quality guidelines are being ushered in without public input or debate.
+That is why our groups are asking the Ontario Ministry of Health and Long-Term Care to seek public input before changing the guidelines in place to protect health at beaches.
 There is too much at stake to get this wrong.
 And there are so many new and exciting ways to better inform the public about water quality and potential risks to their health.
-Poor standards will send the public mixed messages on the safety of swimming in our waters.
-The Environmental Bill of Rights was created to ensure the public is engaged and heard before important environmental rules, standards and regulations are implemented.
+Poor guidelines will send the public mixed messages on the safety of swimming in our waters.
+The Environmental Bill of Rights was created to ensure the public is engaged and heard before important environmental guidelines, standards and regulations are implemented.
 We are exercising that right now to prevent unforeseen and serious consequences to swimmers this summer.
 And to ensure our progress and success around swimmable, drinkable, fishable water is not stalled.